2010 Bougainvillean general election: Presidential candidates

-Election results
+Results

+President

 Early election returns predicted a tight race between the two frontrunners, President James Tanis and challenger John Momis.
 Both candidates initially led in early counting.

 The earliest results, which were reported from Central Bougainville, gave President Tanis a clear lead over the other candidates, with Tanis' 1405 votes leading all other candidates, including Reuben Siara, who placed second with 495 votes.
 However, as more areas of the island were reported, Momis was able to significantly cut into Tannis lead.
 On May 27, Tanis lead Momis by just 268 votes, with 5,226 votes to Momis' 4,958.
 By June 2, Momis had overtaken Tanis and the other candidates, leading his nearest rival, President James Tanis, by more than 8,000 votes.

-On Tuesday, June 8, 2010, at 2:30 p.m.
-John Momis was declared the winner and president-elect of Bougainville.
+On 8 June at 14:30 Momis was declared the winner and president-elect of Bougainville.
 Momis won 43,047 votes, or 52.35% of the total votes cast in the election.
 The incumbent, President James Tanis, earned an estimated 17,205 votes.
 Momis won the popular vote in both South Bougainville and Tanis' home region of Central Bougainville.

+House of Representatives

+More than three-quarters of the incumbent members of the House of Representatives were defeated in their re-election bids.

+Reactions

 In his victory speech, Momis thanked Tanis for his service and pledged to continue successful programs by the Tanis government.
 Momis stated that his administration would focus on good governance, the disposal of ordnance and weapons, education and health.
 He also pledged "zero tolerance approach" to corruption, stated that less than 25% of incumbent members of the House of Representatives had been re-elected to office due to voter disgust with corruption and mismanagement in government.

 President James Tanis thanked Bougainvillean voters and pledged to support President-elect Momis during the transition of government.

-New government
+Government formation

 Momis was sworn into office as President of the Autonomous Region of Bougainville on June 10, 2010, at the Parliament house.
 Bougainville’s Chief Magistrate, Peter Toliken, administered the oath of office.
 Momis will hold a 5-year term.

 On the day he was sworn in, President Momis appointed Patrick Nisira, the outgoing Works Minister in the Tanis administration and one of the few politicians to have retained his seat in the general election, as his Vice President of the Autonomous Region of Bougainville.
 Nisira represents the Halia constituency.

-The new government, with Momis' full cabinet, was to be sworn-in on Tuesday, June 15, 2010.
+The new government, with Momis' full cabinet, was to be sworn in on Tuesday, June 15, 2010.

 Analysts view Momis as more in favor of continued autonomy and continued integration with Papua New Guinea, while Momis' predecessor, James Tanis, supported full independence.
 During the presidential campaign, Tanis had stated, "There has been a growing opinion that the bottom line is independence.
 If this mine (Panguna) funded PNG independence in 1975, then it can fund Bougainville autonomy and independence."